labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step6.md

    |              ^^^^^^^ method not found in `ThreadPool`
 ```

 Now the error occurs because we don't have an `execute` method on `ThreadPool`.
-Recall from "Creating a Finite Number of Threads" on page XX that we decided our thread pool should have an interface similar to `thread::spawn`.
+Recall from "Creating a Finite Number of Threads" that we decided our thread pool should have an interface similar to `thread::spawn`.
 In addition, we'll implement the `execute` function so it takes the closure it's given and gives it to an idle thread in the pool to run.

 We'll define the `execute` method on `ThreadPool` to take a closure as a parameter.
-Recall from "Moving Captured Values Out of Closures and the Fn Traits" on page XX that we can take closures as parameters with three different traits: `Fn`, `FnMut`, and `FnOnce`.
+Recall from "Moving Captured Values Out of Closures and the Fn Traits" that we can take closures as parameters with three different traits: `Fn`, `FnMut`, and `FnOnce`.
 We need to decide which kind of closure to use here.
 We know we'll end up doing something similar to the standard library `thread::spawn` implementation, so we can look at what bounds the signature of `thread::spawn` has on its parameter.
 The documentation shows us the following:

 ```rust
 pub fn spawn<F, T>(f: F) -> JoinHandle<T>